Climate Solutions Council members

 Michelle Staples has a background in environmental activism reaching back to her early teens.
 Those early experiences led her into farming, permaculture and eventually sharing her years of experience through education.
 She has worked for over 10 years as a facilitator engaging youth in climate action, hope and learning.
 She has worked with an Elders team from Cowichan delivering presentations on topics related to the impacts of climate on culture, climate grief, protection and ecosystem restoration.
 She became the City of Duncan’s first female mayor in 2018, and is currently serving her second term in that position.
 She serves as one of the founders and co-chairs of the Vancouver Island and Coastal Climate Committee and recently has been appointed through her regional district role to the Cowichan Watershed Board.
 She is committed to completing her Master of Integrated Studies and has an educational background in business administration and applied communication.

-Jill Tipping, president and chief executive officer, BC Tech Association
+Jill Tipping, chief executive officer, BC Tech

 Jill Tipping photo

 B.C.
-Government (Ex Officio)
+Government (ex officio)